-Your financial life cycle is much like the other aspects of your life – ever changing.
+Your financial life cycle is much like the other aspects of your life… ever-changing.
 From accumulation years to retirement and beyond, it is important to be prepared for each stage.
 That preparation starts in the offices of qualified financial advisors.
-They can help you create an investment strategy, manage RMDs, and empower your next generation to help you enjoy your 70s and beyond.
+They can help you create an investment strategy, manage RMDs, and empower the next generation of your family to help you enjoy your 70s and beyond.